Irish Studies Minor

 Undergraduates in all of the University's colleges—Architecture, Arts and Letters, Engineering, Science, and the Mendoza College of Business—can earn an undergraduate minor in Irish Studies.

 The requirements are straightforward and conducive to study in Ireland:

-Take five classes cross-listed with Irish Studies.
-The five classes can be in such departments as Anthropology, English, History, Irish Language and Literature, Political Science, and Film, Television, and Theatre.
+Take 15 credits (most students take five 3-credit classes) cross-listed with Irish Studies.
+Classes can be in such departments as Anthropology, English, History, Irish Language and Literature, Political Science, and Film, Television, and Theatre.

 Sample undergraduate courses include Beginning Irish, Great Irish Writers, Ireland on Screen, The Fighting Irish: A History, Women's Voices, Archaeology of Ireland, The Northern Ireland "Troubles," and Irish Folklore.
 Some classes offer the opportunity for travel to Ireland.

-In lieu of one of the five courses, students may take an independent study with a Keough-Naughton Institute faculty fellow.
+In lieu of one of the 3-credit courses, students may take an independent study with a Keough-Naughton Institute faculty fellow.

 [Please note: Classes in the Irish language are encouraged but not required.]

 Irish Studies minors are given special consideration in the selection process for study-abroad and internship opportunities in Ireland administered by Notre Dame International.

 Please contact the Director of Undergraduate Studies in Irish Studies:

 "By minoring in Irish Studies, I have been able to complement my STEM major with the art, beauty, and history of Ireland.
 Bridging the logic of math and science with the chaos of the real world provides me with a fuller and more rounded education."– Mary Hope Clark '20